How SAM and Employee Training Effectively Combat Cyber Attacks

 “TalkTalk hack is ‘wake-up call’, say UK security officials” – Financial Times

 “British Gas data leak is third major UK security breach in a week” – Telegraph, UK

 “Marks and Spencer website leaks customers’ details” – BBC

-The media has made us all aware of the disruption a hacked IT network and Infrastructure can cause to our business.
-Yet, most businesses (particularly Small and Medium Businesses) do not fully appreciate cyber security threats.
+The media has made us all aware of the disruption of a hacked IT network and Infrastructure can cause to our business.
+Yet, most businesses (particularly Small and Medium Businesses) do not fully appreciate cybersecurity threats.

 Most security experts suggest that the greatest cybersecurity threat facing a business is not training its employees.
 Accidentally and unintentionally opening a malware from an email, or using weak passwords, and even exporting information into personal devices, will increase the cyber threat substantially, all of which can be avoided and controlled by regular lunch-and-learn type cyber safety training.

 The Areas Employee Awareness and Education Can be Planned Around

 Training on how to protect your devices from hackers, scammers, and identity thieves

 Training on avoidance, detection, and getting rid of viruses and spyware

 Guidelines on how to spot and manage phishing emails/messages.